 Naming - India and Indians

 India has a lot of poverty, and the difference between the rich and the poor is immense.
 However, the poverty in India is dropping fast; in 1993, 45% of the Indian population had to make do with less than $3,10 per day (= ±£960 per year).
-In the urban areas of India, more is earned on average than the rural areas, but due to the higher burdens in the city there is relatively little difference in purchasing power.
+In the urban areas of India, more is earned on average than the rural areas, but due to the higher cost of living in the city there is relatively little difference in purchasing power.
 India does have an increasingly growing number of wealthy people, which reside primarily in the cities.
-For instance, Mukesh Ambani, the wealthiest Indian and the twelfth wealthiest person alive, lives in Mumbai in a skyscraper with an estimated worth of 700 million pounds.
+For instance, Mukesh Ambani, the wealthiest Indian and the twelfth-wealthiest person alive, lives in Mumbai in a skyscraper with an estimated worth of 700 million pounds.

 The UN describes the caste system in India as “discrimination based on work and ancestry”.
 Although a caste system exists or has existed in multiple countries, nowhere is it as extensively structured as in India.
 Society is categorised according to the caste system into thousands of different castes (different per region), ranked from superior to inferior.
-According to the Hindu faith, the caste in which someone is born, depends on his or her accumulated karma in past lives, which expresses itself in certain families with a certain caste.
-The official status of the dalit (caste-less) and shudra (the lowest caste) were abolished in 1949.
+According to the Hindu faith, the caste in which someone is born depends on his or her accumulated karma in past lives, which expresses itself in certain families with a certain caste.
+The official status of the Dalit (casteless) and Shudra (the lowest caste) were abolished in 1949.
 However, the resistance against change by the Indian population is so strong that in practice, a lot of value is placed on the ancestry and (former) caste of a family.
-Because of this it is nearly impossible for people from a lower caste to have a career, which is supposedly compensated by achieving a higher caste in a next life.
+Because of this, it is nearly impossible for people from a lower caste to have a career, which is supposedly compensated by achieving a higher caste in a next life.

 Generally speaking, India is not a clean country, and hygiene can be lacking in many places.
-Tourists and business travelers are known to become ill in India.
+Tourists and business travellers are known to become ill in India.
 However, this is largely influenced by what you do and where you stay; if you pay close attention and prepare well, you can greatly reduce the risk of disease.

-Beforehand: vaccinations and (preventive) medicines)
+Beforehand: Vaccinations and (preventive) Medicines

 - A DTP vaccination (diphtheria, tetanus, polio)